 This Gas Safety Plan conveys the safety commitment of SoCalGas' Senior Management Team, sets forth all the safety plans, programs, policies, standards, and procedures that are designed to support that commitment, and describes the Company's comprehensive Safety Management System (SMS) framework.
-In the hierarchy of SoCalGas documents that communicate its safety commitment, the Gas Safety Plan and the SMS Company Operations Standard are the paramount documents.
+The Gas Safety Plan and the SMS Plan are the foundational documents that communicate SoCalGas' safety commitment.
+SoCalGas defines safety as the presence of controls for known hazards, actions to anticipate and guard against unknown hazards, and the commitment to continuously improve our ability to recognize and mitigate hazards.
+Safety requires strong ongoing leadership commitment and active engagement and ownership from all employees.
+SoCalGas' safety focus includes public safety,1 system safety,2 employee safety,3 and contractor safety.4 The Safety Plan and the SMS Plan detail SoCalGas' practices to advance and enhance a comprehensive approach to safety through hazard identification, hazard and risk controls and mitigations, continuous learning and improvement, leadership commitment, and employee engagement.